ethereumclassic/ECIPs/_specs/ecip-_.md

 A Forking Meta ECIP may only achieve `Last Call` status once a Changeset has been accepted and all other alternative marked as `Deferred`, `Withdrawn`, or `Rejected`.

-This proposed procedure makes only marginal and changes, demanding only that what was taken as implication, subtext, or conteext before now be made explicit.
+This proposed procedure makes only marginal and changes, demanding only that what was taken as implication, subtext, or context before now be made explicit.
 Rather than reviewing actual-or-theoretical proposed changesets to an ECIP (which sadly, have historically usually been theoretical), this forces proposed Forking Meta ECIP alternative outcomes to assume a fully qualified and standardized formats before becoming eligible for consideration.

 ### Copyright/Licensing